-The country operations business plan (COBP), 2015-2017 for the Republic of the Marshall Islands (RMI) is aligned with the Interim Pacific Approach, 2015, which extends the validity of ADB’s Pacific Approach, and ADB's Midterm Review of Strategy 2020.
+The country operations business plan (COBP), 2016-2018 for the Republic of the Marshall Islands (RMI) is aligned with the Interim Pacific Approach, 2015, which extends the validity of ADB’s Pacific Approach, 2010-2014 and the Midterm Review of Strategy 2020.
 The Pacific Approach serves as the country partnership strategy for the RMI.